bamos/bamos.github.io/index.md

 on machine learning and optimization and am supported by an NSF graduate research fellowship.
-My research interests include applying theory and statistics to empirical modeling problems in machine learning and computer vision, particularly in deep learning.
+My research interests include applying theory and statistics to modeling problems in machine learning and computer vision, particularly in deep learning.
 I am the author of [OpenFace](https://cmusatyalab.github.io/openface/),